Publication Ethics

 3. Authors must confirm that the manuscript has not been previously published or submitted elsewhere.

-4. Authors must confirm that the manuscript is submitted exclusively to the Sripatum Law Journal.
+4. The author certifies that the submitted article has been submitted for publication solely to the Sripatum Law Journal.

 5. If the manuscript has been reviewed and accepted by reviewers, but the authors fail to make revisions as suggested within the specified timeframe—causing undue delay or if the authors intend to withdraw the manuscript—authors agree to compensate the journal for damages incurred, equivalent to the honorarium paid to the reviewers.